Finding Dispersed Families: Significance

-The national significance of the Finding Dispersed Families program is reflected by the impact it had on the Korean people.
+The national significance of Finding Dispersed Families is reflected by the impact it had on the Korean people.
 The television program marked the first time mass media was used to aid in the process of post-war reunification and has the widest breadth of public participation of any Korean broadcast.
 Further, the program was key in continued communication between North and South Korea, as South Korea used the program as a bargaining tool in their efforts to re-open discussions with the North on reuniting families across the demilitarised zone.
 As a result, the Red Cross facilitated talks on the issue of reunification in 1971, however, the North terminated this channel of communication in 1973.

-Despite this, the Finding Dispersed Families program holds great global significance in publicising the lesser-known consequences of the Cold War and Korean War.
-In an era where widespread access to television had only just began, the Finding Dispersed Families program became one of the first vivid records of the consequences of war on civilians.
-The program revealed to the world the issue of national division, featuring scenes of crowds of people gathering outside Yeoudio Plaza in an effort to find their lost family members.
+Despite this, the program holds great global significance in publicising the lesser-known consequences of the Cold War and Korean War.
+In an era where widespread access to television had only just began, Finding Dispersed Families became one of the first vivid records of the consequences of war on civilians.
+The program revealed to the world the issue of national division, featuring scenes of crowds of people gathering outside Yeouido Plaza in an effort to find their lost family members.
 The raw emotions of Korean civilians captured by the live broadcast gathered an emotive response across the globe.
 This is reflected by the U.N secretary General Javier Perez de Cuellar meeting with the Korean Ambassador of the United Nations, Kim Kyuong-won, on July 21, 1983 to express his sympathy for the tragedy.
 The program's impact on the global community is further shown by the fact that it was broadcast by 25 countries in real time as well as being screened at the general assembly of the Asia-Pacific Broadcasting Union in Auckland, New Zealand in October 1983.
 Global politicians were also responsive to the broadcast, with 17 members from 7 countries visiting the KBS headquarters alongside the directors of the International Human Rights Commission during the 70th Assembly of the Inter-Parliamentary Union.
 The program was also a popular topic in International newspapers, with the New York Times writing a review of the broadcast in August 1983.